aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/knowledge-base/migration-from-microsoft-office-automation-to-aspose/create-resources-and-link-with-tasks/_index.md

    This imports the Microsoft.Office.Interop.MSProject namespace at the start of the code.
 1. Use the code from the following example to read tasks and resources.
 ### **Code Examples - VSTO**
 The sample project file used in the following code snippets, SampleProject.mpp, can be downloaded from this page attachments.
-Before resources are created and and linked them to tasks, the Project1.mpp file looks as below.
+Before resources are created and linked to tasks, the Project1.mpp file looks as below.

 **Input file: Gantt chart view**